 Member of the Kentucky Queen Bee Breeders Association

-Yes -- We are opening a beekeeping store in Louisville, KY!!
+Yes -- We operate a full-service beekeeping store in Louisville, KY!!
 We are an authorized dealer for Dadant so if they sell it then we can sell it to you.
-We are also selling woodenware from Antler Ridge and cypress equipment from Peter Zook.
-We are taking orders now - Grand opening of the store with merchandise in stock by January 26
+We are also selling woodenware from Antler Ridge, cypress equipment from Peter Zook, and protective clothing from Guardian Bee Apparel.

 HoneyBear Farms KY is owned by Joel & Ruth Gonia and Bill & Valerie Drury who raise bees to produce honey, sell bees and equipment, and provide assistance to other beekeepers.
 They are active within local, state and national apiculture organizations, including Kentucky State Beekeepers Association, Kentucky Queen Bee Breeders Association, Kentuckiana, Oldham, Shelby and Bullit County Beekeepers Associations, and the Eastern Apicultural Society where Joel is training to become a Master Beekeeper.
 Joel is also an instructor for the Midwest Master Beekeeper Program.

 Joel is fond of telling anyone who will listen that when purchasing honey, make sure to read the label!
 Most honey sold wholesale and purchased in the larger grocery stores has been filtered and pasteurized to maintain color consistency and promote longer shelf life before granulating.
 This process removes most of the pollen from the honey, and a lot of the natural flavor.
 It is the pollen that provides medicinal benefit.
 All honey labels should state where the honey came from and if it has been filtered and pasteurized, or not.
 Read your labels!